Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: Matrix Monotone Functions

-Our algorithm is implemented in Matlab, and all the numerical experiments in this paper are performed on a personal 15-in Macbook Pro with Intel core i7 and 16 GB memory.
-Data are randomly generated with an initial interior feasible point \footnote{Data can be accessed here: \url{https://doi.org/10.13140/RG.2.2.35488.43524}} and without loss of generality, $\Tr(X) = 1$ is imposed (we assume that the feasible set is bounded).
-In \cref{table:invx}, nNewton denotes the total number of Newton steps
+Our algorithm is implemented in Matlab, and all the numerical experiments are performed on a personal 15-in Macbook Pro with Intel core i7 and 16 GB memory.
+Data are randomly generated \footnote{Data can be accessed here: \url{https://doi.org/10.13140/RG.2.2.19100.51847}} and without loss of generality, $\Tr(X) = 1$ is imposed (we assume that the feasible set is bounded).
+We set $\beta_0 = 0.1$, $\theta = 10$, and $\epsilon = \num{1e-4}$ for all of our tests.
+In \cref{table:invx}, $nNewton$ is the total number of Newton steps used. $T_{ac}$ is the time for solving the analytic center and $T_{pf}$ is the time for running the long-step path-following algorithm.
+Both $T_{ac}$ and $T_{pf}$ are averaged over 20 repeated runs.